dag-andersen/Rust-Memory-Map/docs/Report.md

 ### Debugging
 Debugging the system was mostly done with printlines and by stepping through the code with a debugger.
 It can be pretty difficult to visualize how exactly each byte is placed in memory maps.
 The method i used to see it was to print the memory map in bytes.
-I used this statement `println!("{:?}", &name_table[0..100]);`, which prints out each byte in the range of 0 to 100 of the memory mapped file.
+I used this statement `println!("{:?}", &name_table[0..100]);`, which prints out each byte in the range of 0 to 100 of the memory mapped file: `[0,0,0,255,90,0 ... ]`.
 This way i can print the map before and after each operation and compare them, and check if it works as intended.

 **Verifying tree structure**
 It has also been used to check if tree was structured correctly.
 Both the BST and redblack tree can be printed to standard-out or a file, and a test to verify that the tree is printed correctly.